 There is no space between louvers of composite shutters like those constructed from wood.
 The lack of space between louvers generally is not a distraction for most applications.
 Historic renovation projects likely stipulate the use of natural wood shutters and restrict the use of composite panels.

-Composite louvered shutters can be installed to be functional, but require additional support because of their excessive weight.
-Composite shutters can be installed with functional shutter hinges, but may need three of four hinges for adequate support.
-Also, the back of a composite shutter is flat without louvered detail, so they are unappealing when rotated over the window.
+Composite louvered shutters can be installed to be functional or stationary.
+They are heavier than wood shutters and may require additional support.
+Composite shutters can be installed with functional shutter hinges.
+Generally composite shutters are not installed for daily operation because the back is flat without louvered detail and are unappealing when rotated over the window.
 The standard position of composite louvers is down to best repel water away from the structure.
 If you plan to install the shutters with louvers oriented up, notify us prior to ordering.
 Technically, operable shutters should be mounted with the louvers angled up to give the illusion that they could be closed over the window.

 Most homeowners opt to permanently secure composite shutters with outdoor grade screws to the building.
 Occasionally, faux hinges or shutters dogs are used with stationary panels to accentuate the shutters.
 A faux vertical tilt bar can be selected to further accent the louvers.

 For windows with a rounded top, we offer arch top shutters.
 They are ordered as individual shutters, with either a left or right arch, which are not interchangeable.
 The dimensions of the arch can be a 1:1 ratio, for a perfect round shutter, in which the radius of the arch equals half of the window width.
 Or a custom configuration can be specified by providing the desired springline dimension.
 Review details about measuring for arch top shutters before ordering.